oskar404/hacking/README.md

 to figure out how tools and languages work and Linux system works.

 These tests should work with some version of Ubuntu.

+## References

+- The Linux Programming Interface (Author: Michael Kerrisk) Bit old book but these things do not change easily